la2050/challenge/_2021/live/safe-place-for-youth-a-project-of-community-partners.md

   in SPY and PodShare’s commitment to ending youth homelessness.
 Our goal is to activate 12 community sponsors (individual, corporate partners, community organizations) throughout the 12-month grant period.
-Approximately how many people will be directly impacted by this proposal?: '46' Approximately how many people will be indirectly impacted by this proposal?: '100' Please describe the broader impact of your proposal.: >- Safe Pods for Youth encourages a community-driven movement based on corporate and non-profit collaboration and the growing co-living model, to compassionately yet quickly move youth off of the street.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '46' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '100' Describe how Los Angeles County will be different if your work is successful.: >- Safe Pods for Youth encourages a community-driven movement based on corporate and non-profit collaboration and the growing co-living model, to compassionately yet quickly move youth off of the street.
 This project focuses